snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md

 and the below shows an example visually.

-This calculation at a session level is slightly more involved as have to calculate these per page view and account for [stray page pings](#stray-page-pings) but the underlying idea is the same.
+At a session level, this calculation is slightly more involved, as it needs to happen per page view and account for [stray page pings](#stray-page-pings), but the underlying idea is the same.

 <p align="center">
 <ThemedImage